jss367/jss367.github.io/_posts/2020-01-15-what-do-these-different-ap-values-mean.md

 tags: [Python]
 ---

 The most frequently used evaluation metric for object detection is "Average Precision (AP)".
-But despite the attempts of well-intentioned researchers to create a single metric for comparing models, no single metric is the right one for all the cases that exist.
+But, despite the attempts of well-intentioned researchers to create a single metric for comparing models, no single metric is the right one for all the cases.
 Thus the landscape of metrics has become filled with small variations on the idea of average precision.
 This post aims to clarify those variations.

 ## Precision and Recall

 Before we can get into average precision, we'll have to start with **precision** and **recall**.
 These are two of the most important metrics when evaluating the quality of a statistical model.
-They are particularly useful because they are mathematically rigorous and have intuitive meanings.
+They are particularly useful because they are both mathematically rigorous and have intuitive meanings.
 Imagine any model that classifies inputs are either "positive" or "negative".
-Precisions asks, "Out of all the times the model said the input was positive, what percentage were correct?"
-Recall, asks "Out of all the times there was a positive, what percentage were found by the model?"
+Precision asks, "Out of all the times the model said the input was positive, what percentage were correct?"
+Recall asks "Out of all the times there was a positive, what percentage were found by the model?"
 Mathematically, they are calculated by looking at the number of **true positives**, **false positives**, and **false negatives** as follows:

 $$ \text{Precision}=\frac{TP}{TP+FP} $$